 The look is eclectic, collected traditional.
 (Say that ten times, fast.)
 I believe in high/low design, and love the hunt for a good thrifted piece of furniture.
 I’m figuring out my true affinities since returning to PA after 7 years in a very coastal contemporary Seattle suburb.
 I share my home studio outside of Philadelphia with my computer genius husband, and mostly work instead in whichever room I can without waking up my children.

 Before I settled into fabrics, I designed original digital scrapbooking papers, wedding invitations, and dog breed art prints.
-Only the art prints have survived, and they are now Bark & Burrow.
+Only the art prints have survived, and they now live at Bark & Burrow.
 You’ll hear about them from time to time here as well.

 My children are my top priority and I am so thankful that there are more resources than ever to create our own opportunities that allow us to work from home.
 I’ll be sharing what I’ve learned along the way.